substantial/substantial-dash-server/README.markdown

     boot2docker start

     # Import a public key for ssh access to the container.
+    # (Skip if you're @substantial.com and have access to the default
+    # key pair in LastPass Shared-Substantial-Dash.)
     cat ~/.ssh/id_rsa.pub > .ssh/authorized_keys

     # The main build.